alexgabe-dev/alexgabe-dev/README.md

 ## Hey there!
-I’m a Digital Marketer & Frontend Developer 👋
+I’m a Web Developer with a marketing perspective 👋

 I’m someone who enjoys blending creativity with code.
-With a background in digital marketing and a knack for frontend development, I like building projects that look good, work smoothly, and help businesses connect with people better.
+With a background in digital marketing and a knack for web development, I like building projects that look good, work smoothly, and help businesses connect with people better.
 I’m also into the nitty-gritty behind the scenes—like servers, Linux, and automating systems—to keep things running efficiently and securely.

 ---